mishariiigh/313/replit.md

   - Added 60-second countdown timer for each question with visual effects
   - Timer turns red and beats when 10 seconds remain, shows "time out" message at 0
   - Timer automatically starts when question is selected and stops when answered
+  - Made existing questions fully editable in admin dashboard with comprehensive editing interface
+  - Added edit/cancel buttons to question forms with proper state management
+  - All question changes reflect immediately in game sections through proper cache invalidation
+  - Enhanced admin dashboard with complete search and filter functionality for all content types

 ## Overview